TuneZilla-Development/tz-eval/README.md

 #### Single Frame (Format = `0x0_`)

-An Opcode of `0` indicates that the packet is fully contained in a single message frame (ie,.
-Data is 7 bytes or less).
+An Opcode of `0` indicates that the packet is fully contained in a single message frame.
+The length of a Single Frame packet must not exceed the message layer limit of 8 bytes (ie,.
+Packet Data must be 1 - 7 bytes, or 1 - 6 bytes when using an additional length byte).

 #### First Frame (Format = `0x1_`) and Consecutive Frames (Format = `0x2_`)